terrencekhng/AwesomeEditor/README.md

 AwesomeEditor
 =============
-Which focuses on smooth typing experience.
+It's a WYSIWYG text editor Which focuses on smooth typing experience.

 ## How to use? ##